heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	>>> Python 2.7.14 (default, Sep 23 2017, 22:06:14)
 	>>> '1.14.0'
-	pip 9.0.1 from /usr/lib/python2.7/dist-packages (python 2.7)
+	pip <version> from /usr/lib/python2.7/dist-packages (python 2.7)

 Now we will download the TensorFlow repository from GitHub in the */home* folder.
+Checkout to the latest version of TensorFlow (`r1.5` is used here).

 	cd ~
 	git clone https://github.com/tensorflow/tensorflow.git